-So, you could potentially increase your space of SERP real estate by doing well in both Google AND YouTube’s organic search engines.
+Google owns YouTube.
+So, you could potentially increase your SERP real estate by doing well in both Google AND YouTube’s organic search engines – an SEO win.

-For example, when I enter the keyword phrase “how to do keyword research for YouTube” above, Ahrefs occupies multiple spots on page one from its video content and blog posts.
+For example, when I enter the keyword phrase “how to do keyword research for YouTube”, Ahrefs occupies multiple spots on page one for both video and blog posts.

 Webinars are similar to your email list in that it’s intimate.
 These are people who have already signed up to hear what you have to say.